yuvrajagarwal48/Machine-Learning/Airplane Satisfaction/README.md

-# This is Classification project
+# This is Binary Classification project

 ## Concepts Used:
 * Logistic Regression